 Are you concerned that your favorite lip balm brand may contain gluten, a protein found in wheat, rye, barley, and sometimes oats?

-If you’re going gluten-free in response to a celiac disease or gluten sensitivity diagnosis, you need to be cautious about anything – food and non-food sources – that come in contact with your mouth.
+If you’re going gluten-free in response to a celiac disease or gluten sensitivity diagnosis, you need to be cautious about anything – food and non-food sources – that comes in contact with your mouth.

 Ingredients to Avoid in Lip Balms